wp-plugins/leaguemanager/readme.txt

 * TO-DO - Updating the translation code to remove the deprecated code has broken some translations due to a change in how WordPress handles multiple options.
 The translations files need some attention, so do the sport files...
 * Coming soon - Players, pagination for leagues, teams, matches, and players.
 New admin dashboard.
 New sport files.

+= 3.9.0.1 =
+* UPDATE: show first matches of first match day by default

 = 3.9 =
 * BUGFIX: fixed TinyMCE for Wordpress >= 3.9 preserving backwards compatibility
 * BUGFIX: removed broken sortable standings table